afrischk/afrischk.github.io/_posts/2019-01-12-How-To-Become-A-Hacker.md

 * Sometimes also reading a book helps to understand the context, get to know what tools exist or get better introductions into exploit techniques

 I hope this post helps to figure out where and how to start with evolving your hacking skills.
+I am curious how much I will improve my skills in 2019 as I know that I am at the very very beginning.